kumar-lakshmanan/PyTasky/readme.md

 With a **vast library of pre-built automation nodes**, users can visually connect, customize, and orchestrate tasks seamlessly.
 PyTasky also enables deep customization, allowing users to build their own nodes, define custom logic, and craft tailored solutions at scale.

 ## 💡 **Enterprise-Grade Automation—Simplified**
-From **Excel automation** to **AI model operations**, PyTasky democratizes automation, making it accessible for both non-tech users and seasoned developers.
+From **Excel automation** to **AI model operation support**, PyTasky democratizes automation, making it accessible for both non-tech users and seasoned developers.
 No more manual scripting—just intuitive, **drag-and-drop automation with rapid deployment**.

 ---